The Vicksburg Campaign and Siege

 Erected by U.S.Department of Interior - National Parks Service, Vicksburg National Military Park, the Mayor and Aldermen of the City of Vicksburg, City of Port Gibson and City of Raymond, Vicksburg Convention and Visitors Bureau and Mississippi Developement Authority Division of Tourism.

 Location.
 31° 57.035′ N, 90° 59.154′ W. Marker is in Port Gibson, Mississippi, in Claiborne County.
-Marker is on Church Street (U.S. 61) south of Horton Drive, on the right when traveling north.
+Memorial is on Church Street (U.S. 61) south of Horton Drive, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1601 Church Street, Port Gibson MS 39150, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Van Dorn House (here, next to this marker); Claiborne County (a few steps from this marker); a different marker also named Claiborne County (within shouting distance of this marker); Samuel Gibson House (within shouting distance of this marker); Dependency (within shouting distance of this marker); Idlewild (about 400 feet away, measured in a direct line); Spencer Home (approx. ¼ mile away); Heath Home (approx. ¼ mile away).
 Touch for a list and map of all markers in Port Gibson.